-Association members receive access to rewards program that offers a range of products and services at exclusively negotiated prices aimed at benefiting AAMT members and their families.
+Offers a range of products and services at exclusively negotiated prices aimed at benefiting AAMT members and their families.

 Divisions of Membership

 Membership of the Association is divided into geographical regions based on the state or territory in which a member has their principal place of business.
 The current divisions are as follows: